-- First sanction – The first time, your main benefit will be cut by 50 percent until you meet your obligations (“re-comply”).
-If you haven’t re-complied within four weeks after your benefit was cut, it will be cut entirely until you do re-comply.
+The first time you get sanctioned, your main benefit will be cut by half until you meet your obligations (“re-comply”).
+At this stage, usually just getting in touch with Work and Income and promising to meet your obligations will be enough to be considered re-complying.
+If you haven’t re-complied within four weeks, your main benefit will be cut entirely until you do re-comply.

-- Third sanction – If you’re sanctioned a third time (after you re-complied following a second sanction), your main benefit will be cancelled, and you'll need to re-apply for the benefit.
-You won't be able to re-apply until 13 weeks after the cancellation, and when you re-apply you'll face tougher eligibility criteria than when you were originally granted the benefit.
+If you’re sanctioned a third time within 12 months, your main benefit will be cancelled.
+You’ll have to reapply for the benefit, but you’ll have to wait for 13 weeks after the cancellation, and you’ll face tougher eligibility criteria than when you were originally granted the benefit.

 Note: If you have dependent children (see: “Key words”), your benefit will only be cut by half, not stopped completely.

 Work and Income also have the power to stop your benefit if you have an outstanding arrest warrant.
 There are two ways this can happen, depending on whether the police see you as a public risk:

 - No public risk – If a warrant for your arrest is still outstanding 28 days after it was issued, the Police will tell Work and Income who will then give you 10 working days to clear your warrant – otherwise, your benefit will be stopped.

 - Risk to public safety – If the police believe you are a risk to public safety, they will tell Work and Income who can stop your benefit immediately without having to tell you in advance.
 The police officer who signs the written request to Work and Income must be at the level of inspector or higher.